 Neural and hemodynamic correlations between hemispheres increase during sleep.
 Need to discuss how to present data/numbers for coherence/power spectra in these figures.
 95% confidence or standard deviation or bootstrapping.

 Neurovascular coupling increases during NREM sleep.
 It has previously been shown that neurovascular coupling is similar across awake behavioral states (Winder et al., 2017) and that both spontaneous and sensory-evoked hemodynamics are most strongly correlated with gamma-band power and MUA during awake rest(Schölvinck et al., 2010).
-To expand upon the neurovascular relationship during different behavioral states, we looked at the relationship between the envelope of neural activity and Δ[HbT] during periods of NREM and REM sleep.
-Resting correlations between MUA and Δ[HbT] as well as LFP and Δ[HbT] are consistent with previous findings and show a peak correlation of ~0.25 at a lag time of 1-2 seconds.
+To expand upon the neurovascular relationship during different behavioral states, we looked at the relationship between the envelope of neural activity and ∆[HbT] during periods of NREM and REM sleep.
+Resting correlations between MUA and ∆[HbT] as well as LFP and ∆[HbT] are consistent with previous findings and show a peak correlation of ~0.25 at a lag time of 1-2 seconds.
 The peak correlations in the frequency-dependent LFP highlight the gamma-band [30-100 Hz].
 The peak cross-correlation during NREM sleep of ~0.4 is nearly double that of awake rest, with different spectral characteristics of the correlated frequencies and temporal characteristics of the lag time.
 In addition to a highly correlated gamma-band, the correlations extend down into the beta-band [13-30 Hz] which extends in lag-time between ± 2 seconds, largely due to the repeated and oscillatory nature of hemodynamic oscillations during sleep.
 Cross correlations during REM sleep imitate those during awake rest, but with a markedly blurred temporal resolution.
 They reach a peak cross-correlation of around ~0.2 at 1-2 seconds but remain lightly correlated ~0.05-0.1 through ± 5 seconds.

 Discussion